-[ ] ADVANCE REQUESTED

-Balance of payments will be made on a reimbursement basis.
-These, duplicate forms and purchase start-up supplies and equipment.
+[] ADVANCE REQUESTED Balance of payments will be made on a reimbursement basis.
+These duplicate forms and purchase start-up supplies and equipment.
 We advance.

-If you are requesting an advance, complete the follow wing chart and line item justification below.

-ESTIMATED EXPENSES

-BUDGET CATEGORY/LINE ITEMS 2020 Anticipated Expenditures for

-(list applicable line items) First Three Months of Contract

-For example

-ADMINISTRATIVE COSTS

-(Include Secondary Administration.)

-For example

-PROGRAM EXPENSES

-TOTAL EXPENSES

-cash advance.
-The justification must include so expended within the first ninety (90) days of the purchases, delivery timelines, salary and expen support that the advance will be expended with not expended within the first ninety (90) days o th line item, provide a detailed justification explaining the need for the supporting documentation that clearly shows the advance will be see contract term.
-Support documentation should include quotes for use projections, etc. to provide the Division reasonable and necessary on the first ninety (90) days of the contract term.
-Any advance funds of the contract term shall be returned to the Division Cashier, 2555 32399, within thirty (30) days of receipt, along with any interest earner.

-REQUESTS FOR ADVANCE PAYMEN TS WILL BE CONSIDERED ON A CASE BY CASE BASIS
+If you are requesting an advance, complete the following chart and line item justification below.
+ESTIMATED EXPENSES Tollowing chart and line item justification below.
+BUDGET CATEGORY/LINE ITEMS Fiscal Year 2020 Anticipated Expenditures for (list applicable line items) First Three Months of Contract For example ADMINISTRATIVE COSTS: For example PROGRAM EXPENSES: TOTAL EXPENSES: s not limited to the following: quotes for purcha provide the Division reasonable and necessary s ninety (90) days of the contract term.
+Any advar the contract term.
+Support documentation should include, but uses, delivery timelines, salary and expense projections, etc. to support that the advance will be expended within the first nice funds not expended within the first ninety (90) days of the ashier, 2555 Shumard Oak Boulevard, Tallahassee, Florida ith any interest earned on the advance) REQUESTS FOR ADVANCE PAYMENTS WAS Signature of Sub-Recipient/Subcontractor's A